-Since its publication, national skills policy has continued to develop, therefore this annual accountability plan takes account of these changes, including the expected introduction of Local Skills Improvement Plans (LSIPs).
+Since its publication, national skills policy has continued to develop.
+Therefore, this annual accountability plan takes account of these changes, including the Local Skills Improvement Plans (LSIPs).

-South Cheshire Chamber of Commerce & Industry is the designated Employer Representative Body (ERB) for Cheshire & Warrington with responsibility for producing the Local Skills Improvement Plan (LSIP).
+South Cheshire Chamber of Commerce & Industry is the designated Employer Representative Body (ERB) for Cheshire & Warrington with responsibility for producing the LSIP.